 Study Abroad Fee

-For Short-term, Student Teaching, Summer Programs, or Villa Nazareth: The $950 fee does not apply.
+For Short-term, Student Teaching, Summer Programs, or Villa Nazareth: Study Abroad fees do not apply.

-All students studying abroad are required to purchase Medex.
-The University engages this on behalf of all students and will bill you at the rate of $95 for any semester abroad or student teaching abroad program and $50 for all short-term programs (6 weeks or less).
+All students studying abroad are required to purchase UnitedHealthcare Global.
+The University engages this on behalf of all students and will bill you at the rate of $125 for any semester abroad or student teaching abroad program and $75 for all short-term programs (6 weeks or less).

 Housing and Meals, Airfare, Personal and Travel Expenses

-Students arrange and pay for their own airfare, room and board and personal expenses directly to the program provider.
-Room and board is variously arranged and billed depending on your program of choice.
-Costs for items will vary widely depending on the program (see “estimated costs” section on each of the program summaries).
+Students in all semester study abroad programs pay for their own airfare, in some instances group flights will be offered.
+Housing and meal expenses will vary widely depending on the program (see “estimated costs” section on each of the program summaries).

 Special Petition Programs

-If you are petitioning to attend a program not currently included in the approved list, you must consult with the OIP to determine which category your program of interest would fall.
-The Study Abroad Advisor can assist you with this discussion.
+If you are petitioning to attend a program not currently included in the approved list, you must consult with the Center for Global Engagement to determine pre-approval.
+The Study Abroad Advisor can assist you with this discussion and prepare you for this process.

 Special Cases: tuition waivers, tuition exchange or special discounts